wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 (gdb)
 ```

+Many other formats can be printed including *c*har, *b*yte and *w*ord among others.

-We can clearly see our first command line argument here "test" followed by some environment variables.
+We can clearly see our first command line argument here, "test" followed by some environment variables.

-The remainder of the application prints the first 4 characters of the string pointed to by the address in ecx, then exits gracefully.
+The remainder of the application prints the first 4 characters of the string pointed to by the address in `ecx`, then exits gracefully.
 To run the app to completion enter `continue` or just `c`.

 We will see the command line argument printed out followed by the app exiting as below.